 Digital cameras have more extreme profile settings to mimic Kodachrome or Velvia colors, and raw offers that too, but now in raw, you can see it first, to know what it needs, and to judge results, and make other choices if you prefer.
 These choices are in the Adobe third icon from right end, the little black camera icon.
 I tend to favor "Camera Standard" (is set as my default), but I might boost landscapes more.
 Or for formal portraits, the ladies like Portrait or even Neutral (to retain the correct color of their hair).
 Or just correcting white balance is a big improvement.
 Raw even offers UNDO of all this (lossless editing).

 All images do not have to processed the same.
-However, if applicable, they can be... any change can apply to all images selected, a couple, a few, or all few hundred of them, in the same one click.
+However, if applicable, they can be... any change can apply to all images selected, a couple, several, or a few hundred of them, in the same one click.

 As for the "extra work" involved in processing raw, at barest minimum, we always have to at least look at all of the pictures we took, an inspection pass.
 That is what Raw "editing" is, it is our first look at them (the actual viewing pass is much of the "work", but we have to look at the pictures we took).
 Then a file conversion (from Raw to RGB for JPG), but we really ought to look at them once to see what we got.
 This first access of it (viewing or output) can use your default white balance and color profile, applying defaults like the camera does for JPG.
 But the beauty is, while we are here, then if we see they need little tweaks, like White Balance correction, or exposure correction (and many of mine do, + 1/4 stop is shown below), or straightening, or tighter cropping (all the things I can easily screw up) — then we simply tweak it in as we go, in this first view pass.
 We can do this so easily AFTER we are able to see what it actually needs.
 That is not a overhead burden, it is a huge advantage.
 If I don't fix it, it does not get fixed.
 If first glance shows it is a little dark, or a bit pink, then for Pete's sake, simply just fix it, then and there.
 Why wouldn't we?
 The JPG alternative is that your images don't get the necessary tweaks that they surely will need.